Milchevskiy/protein-encoding-projects/README.md

 *.
 Kawashima S., Pokarowski P., Pokarowska M., Kolinski A., Katayama T., Kanehisa M. 2008.
 AAindex: amino acid index database, progress report 2008.
 Nucleic Acids Res.
 36, D202-205.

-#1.
+#2.
 DiscrAnStepwide  - Stepwise discriminant analysis
 A model of discrimination is built step-by-step.
 Specifically, at each step all variables are reviewed and evaluated to determine which one will contribute most to the discrimination between groups.
+Archeve DiscrAnStepwide contain c++ program text,

+Files ex.dat ex.names are required for program testing